chiaracodes/EL-assignment/README.md

 - DT_RF_Boosting_Maria: This contains all the proprocessing, feature engineering and modelling related to the following models: decision tree, random forest and boosting algorithms such as Gradient Boosting, Extreme Gradient Boosting, Adaptive Boosting and Light Gradient Boosting Machine.
 This was developed by Maria Isabel Vera.

-- Bagging with SVM Cheng:
+- Bagging with SVM Cheng: Following Maria's proprocessing and feature engineering, this file includes an optimized Ensemble Support Vector Machines model and several untuned Tree-Based Models.

 - MultiNaiveBayes_BinarySVM_Lauren: